Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Quotes.md

 > “What’s the best way to revise for Number Theory”?
 > Not to build a set of real numbers…
 > #NW - 24/10

-> Suppose I am trapped on a desert island and don’t have a calculator
-> If I do it in two ways those two ways are the same… long winded way of saying that there’s only one way to do things
-> #ArM - 27/10

 > It wasn’t just all about triangles and Pythagoras - #ArM - 29/10